Skip to main content

 Refresh token

-If a webhook for refresh_token grant type fails with a non-graceful result, the refresh flow will also fail and the supplied refresh_token will remain unused.
+If a webhook for refresh_token grant type fails with a non-graceful result, the refresh flow will fail and the supplied refresh_token will remain unused.

-Legacy webhook implementation
+Legacy webhook implementation (deprecated)

 There is an old version of the webhook feature built specifically for the refresh_token grant type.
 We recommend using the generic webhook feature because the old one will soon be deprecated.